-Join Evan Sutton for an in-depth discussion in this video Exploring THE FINGER's FX types, part of Advanced Instruments and Effects In REAKTOR.
+Join Evan Sutton for an in-depth discussion in this video Exploring THE FINGER's FX types, part of REAKTOR: Advanced Instruments and Effects.

 - So as you can see there are a lot of different types of effects inside THE FINGER I would really like to explore some of them individually and talk about their different parameters.
 Let us go ahead and start out with a clean slate.
 If you go to the snapshots, you can see that there is a snapshot called INIT - THE FINGER Now what we have done is we have essentially set this thing so that all of our keys are now a Highpass filter with a very low cutoff So they are not really doing anything.
 Let us use the Highpass as an example The Highpass has a cutoff there is an envelope time for modulating the cutoff if we want to and then there is usually a second parameter for each of the effects types, and that is resonance in this case.